waseemwaheed/DataInterrogator/_posts/2021-08-13-Coding-Challenge-Solution.md

 The idea behind unit testing is that you have to arrange your code into non-coupled components to allow for testing.
 In the Python ecosystem there are few options such as the [unittest](https://docs.python.org/3/library/unittest.html) which comes as part of the [Python Standard Library](https://docs.python.org/3/library/) and [pytest](https://docs.pytest.org/en/6.2.x/).
 I ended up using pytest because I wanted to learn it.

 ## Deployability
 Python, similar to other interpreted languages, requires a compatible version of the interpreter and the same version of packages (excluding Javascript, where every computer nowadays comes with one).
 This is a common issue that has many solutions.
-Among those solutions are the virtual environments such as ([venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/), [conda env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)) and containers such as the well-known [docker](https://www.docker.com/).
+Among those solutions are the virtual

+nments such as ([venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/), [conda env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)) and containers such as the well-known [docker](https://www.docker.com/).

 The simplicity and ubiquity of docker made it a simple choice 👍 for me in this challenge.
 Once the code is written and tested, docker image description file is all that is needed.
-The alternative path of virtual environment was also a viable one, I just had to write enviroment creation scripts, one for windows and one for Unix/Linux 🥱.
+The alternative path of virtual environment was also a viable one, I just had to write environment creation scripts, one for windows and one for Unix/Linux 🥱.

 # My solution